 - Native species may be stressed by the changing temperatures

 The MDH Climate & Health Program presented a Health, Climate Change & Water Training Webinar on Wednesday, January 24, 2018.
 As part of a seven-part series focused on health and climate change issues in Minnesota, the webinar and training module cover the observed climate changes in Minnesota, the public health issues related to climate change and water, and public health strategies to mitigate and adapt to climate change to reduce the health impacts.
 The training module can be referenced as a general education tool or as a "train the trainer" module for local public health professionals.

 NEW Missed the session?
 View the webinar recording above or download a copy of the 2018 Health, Climate Change, Water Training Slides (PPT).

-- Minnesota Department of Health (MDH) - Beaches and Recreational Waters in Minnesota
+- Beaches and Recreational Waters in Minnesota, Minnesota Department of Health

-- Minnesota Department of Natural Resources - Division of Ecological and Water Resources
+- Division of Ecological and Water Resources, Minnesota Department of Natural Resources

-- MDH - Water Contaminants and Your Health
+- Water Contaminants and Your Health, Minnesota Department of Health